chrismenke45/instagram-clone-api/README.md

 # Instagram Clone API
 This is the backend of the instagram clone I'm currently building with Ruby on Rails.
-The front end can be found [here](https://github.com/chrismenke45/instagram-clone-client)
 ## How it's made:
 Tech used: Ruby on Rails, PostgreSQL
 <br />